GoMapur/ios-decal-proj4/README.md

 ## Features:
 - Cute game interface
 - Might implement online fighting system
+- This is game is still under development, thus plz wait for more things to come!

 ## Control Flow:
 - User at an starting UI